shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 # The strings section is similar to the paths section - but rather than defining paths
 # on disk, it contains a list of strings.
 Strings are typically used when you want to be
-# able to configure the way data is written to Shotgun - it may be the name field for a
+# able to configure the way data is written to {% include product %} - it may be the name field for a
 # review version or the formatting of a publish.
 strings: